Skip to Main Content

 • Identifying the concepts in the information need makes it easier to create a question

-• The PICO, SPIDER, SPICE, ECLIPSE tools (see table below) makes it easy to identify the concepts in those information needs
+• The CoCoPop, PICO, and SPICE question frameworks (see table below) makes it easy to identify the concepts in those information needs.

 • I = intervention (kinesio tape)